Vitrium Advanced DRM Software: Annotations Sharing

 2. In a work environment, where the team leader provides feedback and instructions in the form of annotations that other team members can view.

-Team member view (with "Allow Annotation viewing set in their DRM policy)
+Team member view (with "Allow Annotation viewing set)

 vitrium-web-viewer-drm-software4